polkadot-developers/knowledgebase/current/advanced/consensus.md

 ## Conflict Exclusion

-In centralized systems, the central authority chooses among mutually exclusive alternatives by recording state transitions in the order it sees them, and choosing the first of the competing alternatives when a conflict arises.
+In centralized systems, the central authority defines mutually exclusive alternatives by recording state transitions in the order it sees them, and choosing the first of the competing alternatives when a conflict arises.
 In decentralized systems, the nodes will see transactions in different orders, and thus they must use a more elaborate method to exclude transactions.
 As a further complication, blockchain networks strive to be fault tolerant, which means that they should continue to provide consistent data even if some participants are not following the rules.

-Blockchains batch transactions into blocks and have some method to select which participant has the right to submit a block.
+Blockchains batch transactions into blocks and have defined methodologies to select which participants have the right to submit a block.
 For example, in a proof-of-work chain, the node that finds a valid proof of work first has the right to submit a block to the chain.